An ACT Government Website

 • Remove them using gloves or tools and place them in a plastic bag.

-• Dispose of the bag with your household rubbish, ensuring it cannot be accessed by children or animals.
+• Dispose of the bag with your household rubbish, making sure it cannot be accessed by children or animals.

 • Wash your hands and any tools used to help remove mushrooms.

-• Remove wild mushrooms before mowing, as mowing over mushrooms can actually spread them further.
+Remove wild mushrooms before mowing, as this can actually spread them further.

 Resources